GantMan/react-native-siren/README.md

 ![update](http://i.imgur.com/PKreDAS.png)

 ## Can't I just use [CodePush](https://github.com/Microsoft/code-push)?
 For most things yes, and you should.
-Sometimes there are limitations to `code-push`, and you're just stuck shipping a new version, because the change is significant.
-When code-push fails, siren will save the day.
+Sometimes there are limitations to `code-push`, and you're just stuck shipping a new version when the change is significant.
+When code-push fails, Siren will help.

 One goal of this repo is to eventually work with code-push versions along side actual version changes.